filipajdacic/yii2-helpers/README.md

    ```

 5. **cleanText()** - This function clean any text by removing unwanted tags.
-You can use this function to filter for example an textarea value and strip "<script> , <href>" or other unwanted tags in text.
+You can use this function to filter for example an textarea value and strip unwanted tags in text.

  ```php